Yemeni army kills 33 militants in south

 Early in May, Washington said Western and Arab intelligence agencies had foiled a plot to arm a suicide bomber with an improved version of an underwear bomb that failed to explode on a 2009 U.S.-bound flight.

-(Reporting by Mohammed Mukhashaf; Writing by Rania El Gamal; Editing by Pravin Char)
+(Reporting by Mohammed Mukhashaf; Writing by Rania El Gamal; Editing by Michael Roddy)